-The Craig Bellamy era at Wales has been largely positive to date, but the biggest match of his tenure as the national team manager is set to take place this March when Bosnia and Herzegovina visit the Cardiff City Stadium.
+The Craig Bellamy era with Wales has been largely positive so far, but the biggest match of his tenure as national team manager is set to take place this March when Bosnia and Herzegovina travel to the Cardiff City Stadium.

-The one-off playoff clash on Thursday, 26 March, will determine which nation will go on to face the winners of Italy and Northern Ireland for a place in the World Cup finals this summer.
+The one-off play-off clash on Thursday, 26 March will decide which nation progresses to face the winners of Italy and Northern Ireland for a place at the World Cup finals this summer.

-Due to the magnitude of the match, the demand for tickets is through the roof, with seemingly all of Wales desperate to get inside the Cardiff City Stadium at the end of March.
-If you are one of these people, then our guide below may help you in your quest.
+Given the importance of the match, demand for tickets has soared, with supporters across Wales eager to secure a seat inside the Cardiff City Stadium at the end of March.
+If you are among those hoping to attend, our guide below may help you in your search for tickets.
+However, you will have to be quick as tickets are in high demand and could sell out soon.

 🚨 Wales vs Bosnia-Herzegovina(Tickets): 1,941 tickets have been reserved for BiH fans.
 The price is 95 KM per ticket, and each individual can apply for a maximum of four tickets.
 Applications can be made by email: